tzy528/PDPA/README.md

 # PDPA
-PDPA is an academic project that aims to explain data poisoning methods based on diffusion models. the files in the package models are class files, such as the DNN (MLP), diffusion.
+PDPA is an academic project that aims to explain data poisoning methods based on diffusion models.

+The files in the package models are class files, such as the DNN (MLP), diffusion.

 ## if you want to generate fake users
 1. Within pytharm or vscode, run main.py for training, then run generate.py for generating.